Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 Frequently asked questions about winter in Japan

-When is winter in japan?
+When is winter in Japan?

 What are the winter temperatures in Japan?